Bluestone-work/QES6D/README.md

 # QES6D

-This repository contains the paper-version QES6D training and evaluation framework extracted from `/root/autodl-tmp/QES6D`.
+This repository contains the paper-version QES6D training and evaluation framework.

-QES6D is not only an inference wrapper.
-The main experiment path is the two-stage semi-supervised pipeline implemented by `run_qes_experiments.sh`:

 1. supervised Stage-1 warm-up on labeled 300W-LP data;
 2. classroom pseudo-label refresh using the Stage-1 checkpoint;